 The best time to schedule this test is seven to 10 days after your period ends.
 You shouldn’t be on your period or pregnant during this test.
 For a day or two after the test, the fluids used will seep out of your vagina throughout the day.
 Some of it may look a little bloody, but that’s normal.

 - Endometrial biopsy is the removal of a very small tissue sample from your endometrium.
 The endometrial biopsy polyp is scraped out and then sent out for analysis.
 This is the test that your doctor uses to rule out cancer.
-It may be required if you are at a higher risk of cancer due to a family history or your own previous bouts of the disease.
+It may be required if you are over the age of 45 years old and have abnormal uterine bleeding or if you are at a higher risk of cancer due to a family history of uterine cancer.

 This procedure may cause some cramping during the test, as well as discharge with small amounts of bleeding after the test.
 Post-procedure bleeding and cramping is not unusual.
 Mild pain relievers such as acetaminophen (Tylenol) that don’t promote bleeding help you get through the discomfort.

-- Hysteroscopy is a procedure that allows the doctor to see inside your uterus by using a small, flexible, wand-like lighted scope.
+- Hysteroscopy is a procedure that allows the Dr. Zelmanovich to see inside your uterus by using a small, wand-like lighted scope.

 - A basic pelvic exam may allow your doctor to find polyps, especially if you find a polyp on cervix.